joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/19/arts/music/danish-string-quartet-doppelganger-review.html

 **Beverly LaHaye, Soldier of the Christian Right, Dies at 94**\
 `A pastor’s wife, she formed Concerned Women for America to oppose the Equal Rights Amendment.
-Roland Reagan called her “one of the powerhouses on the political scene.”`\
+Ronald Reagan called her “one of the powerhouses on the political scene.”`\
 https://nytimes.com/2024/04/19/us/politics/beverly-lahaye-dead.html

 **Chinese Export Surge Clouds U.S. Hopes of a Domestic Solar Boom**\